Boceprevir (By mouth)

 - Fever, chills, cough, sore throat, and body aches

-- Pale skin, trouble breathing, dizziness or fainting, unusual bleeding, bruising, or weakness
+- Pale skin, trouble breathing, dizziness, fainting

 If you notice these less serious side effects, talk with your doctor:

 - Change or loss of taste, decreased appetite